 Carey Mulligan has sported pixie cuts before pixie cuts were cool.
 Of course, it's hard to pick a favorite style of hers, but we love this long, blonde piecey moment.
 If you have fine hair, you can give the illusion of volume, too, with strategically placed layers and styled bangs.

 This beachy look can be replicated by air-drying the hair and finishing with a spritz of Ouai Wave Spray ($28).
 This will allow natural texture to be the star of the show.

 Actress Kate Mara gives us messy, tousled perfection without looking frizzy.
-The key is getting a lightweight working spray (like Kérastase Laque Dantelle) to smooth flyaways and layers.
-"Whether your hair is freshly washed or it's been a few days," says Johnson, "you should definitely use a spray to prep and finish hair for hot tool use, like when you use a curling iron."
+The key is getting a lightweight working spray to smooth flyaways and layers.
+"Whether your hair is freshly washed or it's been a few days, you should use a spray to prep and finish hair for hot tool use, like when you use a curling iron," says Johnson.